© Danielle Edwards, FBCA

 What is your primary line of work?

-My primary line of work is photography and the manager of Clinical Photography at Austin.
+My primary line of work is photography and the manager of Clinical Photography at Austin Health.
 The hospital is located in Victoria, Australia.
 We take photographs of patient conditions.
 The majority of our clinical photographs are of wounds.

 Tell us about your photography background?